stefan-hoeck/idris2-chem/src/Doc/Tut3.md

 We got pretty far already.
 We have a type-level guarantee that we call `head2` only on non-empty lists, and we have the ability to come up with a proof of non-emptiness at runtime.
-Still, `head2` is not *that* convenient to use as at compile time and in the REPL, we have to pass around the proofs of non-emptiness manually.
-Enter auto implicits:
+Still, `head2` is not *that* convenient to use as at compile time and in the REPL: We have to pass around the proofs of non-emptiness manually.
+Enter auto-implicits:

 ```idris
 head : (xs : List a) -> {auto 0 prf : NonEmpty xs} -> a